NASA-AMMOS/AIT-Core/doc/source/command_line.rst

 bliss-bsc-create-handler
 ^^^^^^^^^^^^^^^^^^^^^^^^

-A helper script for creating a handler via the BSC's RESTful interface.
+A helper script for creating a handler via the BSC's REST interface.

 bliss-bsc-stop-handler
 ^^^^^^^^^^^^^^^^^^^^^^

-A helper script for stopping a handler via the BSC's RESTful interface.
+A helper script for stopping a handler via the BSC's REST interface.

 Miscellaneous Utilities
 -----------------------